 Make the most of our printable comparing decimals worksheets to help children comprehend the place value of decimal numbers and perform comparisons of decimals instantly and accurately.
 Begin your comparing expedition with number line models and place value blocks, and then move on to standard comparing problems.
 Use the less than, greater than, and equal to symbols to compare decimals with tenths, hundredths, thousandths, and ten thousandths places.

 These free pdf worksheets are most recommended for 4th grade, 5th grade, and 6th grade students.

 CCSS: 4.NF, 5.NBT

-Watch the practice shifting to standard comparing problems in this worksheet.
-Compare the decimals on either side and fill in the box in between with the equality or inequality symbols.
+Become a wizard at comparing decimals to hundredths!
+Let the kids in grade 4 and grade 5 compare the decimals on either side and fill in the box in between with the relevant comparison symbols.

 Extend your decimal comparison prowess to numbers involving 1, 2, and 3 decimal places.
 Kids in 4th grade and 5th grade revisit decimal place values, compare the whole number parts first, and then proceed to the decimal parts.

 Comparing Decimals | Identifying the Greatest and Smallest

 Compare five decimal numbers at a stretch with these printable worksheets for grade 6.
 Figure out the greatest decimal in part A and the smallest one in part B.